In-ice Radio Signatures of Cosmic Ray Particle Cascades: General characteristics of the emission

 where $\epsilon_0$ is the vacuum permittivity and $c$ is the speed of light in vacuum.
 The total energy fluence at each antenna is then derived from the sum of its three components $f_{\rm tot} = f_x + f_y + f_z$.
 In Fig.~\ref{fig:footprints}, we show interpolated footprints of the total energy fluence from the in-air and in-ice component for a vertical proton shower with zenith angle $\theta=0^{\circ}$ [lines (a) and (b) respectively] and for a shower with $\theta=50^{\circ}$ (lines (c) and (d)] and primary energy $E=10^{17.5}\, \rm eV$.
 The results are shown for the three different depths, $0,\,60,$ and 100 meters from left to right.
 The results are shown here for only one primary energy, but we note that lower primary energies overall yield similar results with lower energy fluence at the antennas.

 Looking first at the in-air emission from the vertical shower [line (a)], it can be seen that the radio footprint follows a bean-shaped pattern with a stronger emission on the negative $y$-axis and a weaker emission on the positive $y$-axis.
 This feature is well-known and expected from the interferences between the geomagnetic and charge-excess mechanisms.
 Indeed, as detailed in Section~\ref{sec:Emission}, the geomagnetic emission is linearly polarized toward the $-\mathbf{v} \times \mathbf{B}$ direction while the charge-excess has a radial polarization.
 This implies that on one side of the $\mathbf{v} \times \mathbf{B}$ axis positive interferences between both mechanisms are expected, while on the other side destructive interferences are expected, leading to this bean-shaped pattern.
-We also notice that no clear Cherenkov features is visible for the in-air emission which is expected when the Cherenkov angle is small and the observer is close from $X_{\rm max}$.
+We also notice that no clear Cherenkov features are visible for the in-air emission which is expected when the Cherenkov angle is small and the observer is close to $X_{\rm max}$.
 This is typically the case for showers in Greenland due to the high altitude above sea level which yields an in-air $X_{\rm max}$ very close to the ground, as shown in Fig.~\ref{fig:XmaxCharac}.
 In line (b) we show the in-ice emission of the same shower.
 The maps at a depth of 60 and 100 meters show a clear rotationally symmetric high amplitude Cherenkov ring structure.
 We also note that while the in-ice emission should be focused in a cone around the shower axis, the map of surface antennas (depth = 0 m) shows a non-negligible emission very close to the shower core ($x=0$, $y=0$).
-This feature was not reported before but can be expected as the in-ice cascade develops very close to the ice surface.
-Yet, its amplitude is usually too weak to be detected.
+This feature was not reported before but can be expected as the in-ice cascade develops very close to the ice surface, which implies that the surface lies within the emission region.
+Yet, the amplitude of this component is usually too weak to be detected.